The Hive of Choice – With Many Choices

 With the possible exception of a dedicated hive stand (see below), the bottom board is the equipment on which everything rests – literally!
 There are a number of options for you here, but speaking in general terms, you can choose from solid or screened bottom boards.

-A solid bottom is named well – it’s essentially a solid piece of wood, appropriately sized for your choice of either 8 or 10 frame hives.
+A solid bottom board is named well – it’s essentially a solid piece of wood, appropriately sized for your choice of either 8 or 10 frame hives.

 By comparison, screened bottom boards (often called Integrated Pest Management – or IPM – bottom boards), incorporate a sliding element underneath a screen.
 The screen allows mites to fall through the mesh, but not bees.